-Download our Moving to France Guide (PDF)

->

-> Women are entitled to equal treatment in France, and frequently occupy high positions in the French business world.
+Women are entitled to equal treatment in France, and frequently occupy high positions in the French business world.

-> A handshake is an appropriate greeting for both men and women.
+A handshake is an appropriate greeting for both men and women.
 French handshakes are generally brisk and light.
-Use the formal titles 'Monsieur' and 'Madame' (Mr or Mrs).
+Use the formal titles 'Monsieur' and 'Madame' (Mr and Mrs).

-> Business culture in France
+Business culture in France

-> Business culture in France is particularly hierarchical, with policy and vision conceived by upper management and carried out by junior employees.
+Business culture in France is particularly hierarchical, with policy and vision conceived by upper management and carried out by junior employees.
 Socialising across hierarchical lines is unusual.
 Most senior managers in French companies hail from the elite Grandes Écoles schools and share a respect for intellectualism.

-> Expats may need to give their wardrobe some attention before delving into the business world, as appearance is important in France.
+Expats may need to give their wardrobe some attention before delving into the business world, as appearance is important in France.
 Business dress is typically stylish and conservative.
 Dark suits are appropriate, and clothes should be of good quality.
 Even occasions specified as informal will require tastefully coordinated dress, including a jacket for men.

-> French businesspeople are casual about punctuality, and it's not unusual for business associates to be 10 to 15 minutes late to a meeting.
+French businesspeople are casual about punctuality, and it's not unusual for business associates to be 10 to 15 minutes late to a meeting.
 Similarly, deadlines may be considered negotiable unless otherwise stated.

-> When addressing a French businessperson, always use the appropriate formal title like 'Monsieur' and 'Madame' unless told otherwise.
+When addressing a French businessperson, always use the appropriate formal title like 'Monsieur' and 'Madame' unless told otherwise.